plone/buildout.coredev/docs/agreement.rst

 Plone's source code is hosted in git repositories at  https://github.com/plone, but only members of the developer team have commit-rights.

-Just sending in a contributors agreement does not guarantee you access to the repository, but once you send it in we will always have it on file for when you are ready to contribute.
+Just sending in a contributors agreement does not guarantee you access to the repositories, but once you send it in we will always have it on file for when you are ready to contribute.
 We do ask that before requesting core access you familiarize yourself a little with the community since they will help you get ramped up: